HvdW144/shampoo/README.md

 Developed by Mark Oosterloo (University of Groningen (UG), Vrije Universiteit Amsterdam (VUA)) in collaboration with Inga Kamp (UG) and Wim van Westerenen (VUA)

-Please do consult the authors before using SHAMPOO for any results that are to be published to ensure the code has been set up appropriately.
+Please do consult the authors before publishing any results involving SHAMPOO to ensure the code has been set up appropriately.

 # Introduction
 Over the past years, many modelling efforts have explored the effects of dynamical, collisional and ice processing on dust in planet-forming disks.
 In this context, SHAMPOO provides a framework to explore the effects of these three processes combined on an individual dust particle in a disk that remains both physically and chemically static over the duration of the simulation.
 SHAMPOO is therefore aimed towards providing a complete description of these processes on the properties of dust particles in the planet-forming region on timescales shorter than 100 000 yr.